tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 ## OpenAPI tutorial overview

-Before diving into the first step of the OpenAPI tutorial here, read the [OpenAPI tutorial overview](pubapis_openapi_tutorial_overview.html) to get a sense of the scope of this tutorial.
+Before diving into the first step of the OpenAPI tutorial here, read the [OpenAPI tutorial overview](pubapis_openapi_tutorial_overview.html) (if you haven't already) to get a sense of the scope of this tutorial.
 In brief, this OpenAPI tutorial is unique in the following ways:

 * This OpenAPI tutorial shows the spec in context of a simple weather API [introduced earlier](docapis_scenario_for_using_weather_api.html) in this course.
 * The OpenAPI tutorial shows how the spec information gets populated in [Swagger UI](https://github.com/swagger-api/swagger-ui).